inducer/lecture-tube/README.md

   that's a pain to recover from if you want to synchronize with the screen capture.
 (Again, see 'recovering from accidents' below.)

 * Use MJPEG as the video format.
 That's what comes out of the camera.
+  (Actually, there's a setting for that, too.
+Make sure that's what it's set to.
 If you're capturing in 1920p (you should), even my somewhat beefy Sandy Bridge laptop can't transcode to anything in real time, not even lowly MPEG2.

 * Audio format doesn't really matter.
 You might as well save some space and use MP3.
 (Your audio is pretty poor anyhow, unless you're using a fancy